Zenel Hajdini: Early life and career

 He was raised in the village Tupalla, near Medveđa.
 He attended first two grades of primary school in the Bay of Sijarines and the other two in Medveđa.
 Due to his poor financial status, he could not continue his education, so he worked in the municipality of Medveđa as a municipal registration office.
 Although he managed to find a job, his desire for further education did not go away.
 After two years, he went to Skopje and entered the Madrasa which had a religious character but in which several foreign languages were taught and where empirical subjects occupied a very important place.
 He received his first lessons at the so-called school "at the Mosque of Siarina".
 There he completed eight years of high school.
 After graduating from the Madrasa, he enrolled at the Faculty of Mathematical and Natural Sciences in Belgrade and then enrolled at the Faculty of Philosophy in Skopje, where he remained until the beginning of the war.
 During the continuation of the second year of studies in Belgrade, the well-known demonstrations of March broke out, where Hajdini took an active part.

 As a student, he participated in the work of the National Antifascist Student Liberation Movement.
 He became a member of the Communist Party in 1941.
 After the April war and the invasion of the Kingdom of Yugoslavia, Hajdini stopped his studies and came to the village of Tupalla.
 He started with the clandestine work in preparing the uprising.

 In August 1941, he joined the partisans and joined the "Kukavica" partisan unit.

 In the autumn of the same year, a group of fighters from "Kukavica" was assigned to go to Jablanica and form a new detachment there.
-In that group was Zenel Hajdini.

 He took part in the battle of Kukavica, in the battle of Upper Jablania, in the fighting of Kremen, during the capture of Leskovac, Vucja, Labana and other battles in this part of the Southeast in the triangle of Toplica.
 After the start of the war, Hajdini had returned to his homeland to continue his activity as a member of the staff for the Medvedja region.
 He was also a member of the Jablanica Party Headquarters.
 He was killed on March 7, 1942, in Gazdinski Rid, near Medvedja, fighting the Chetnik and the Bulgarians.